Steps Toward The Goal

 CPU, memory, timer devices, and the disk.

 The CPU and memory are as we expected.
-The disk device clearly shows that we're running on a Google-specific virtualized cloud platform.
-I don't think it really transfers data at 4.3 terabyte/second...
+The disk and other devices clearly show that we're running on a Google-specific virtualized cloud platform.

 For a little more on the virtual hardware platform: